Best Oils for Low Porosity Hair

 Chemical-free: Yes

-Yes, yes I know what you’re thinking.
-Coconut oil?
-For low porosity hair?
-Whattt???
-But this isn’t your run-of-the-mill oil, it’s fractionated coconut oil.
+Usually, coconut oil isn’t preferred for low porosity hair, However, this isn’t your run-of-the-mill oil, it’s fractionated coconut oil.

 I found this oil very absorbent and made my hair feel very nourished and hydrated.
 It definitely regained its shine and lustre after each use.